“…groups ranging from Google’s global headquarters to local Girl Scouts troops send us uplifting handmade cards…”

 After Google initially assisted us, one of our main contacts reached out to us and told us we needed to fill out a template/register on a site called Benevity so they could donate and check that we were an actual nonprofit.
 Originally, our team thought that was simply something Google used to so they could make donations, so in the background we included all kind of direct details about their impact and how they helped us reach kids at Sandy Hook.
 It was very direct.
 Soon after, more companies started to reach out to us telling us they found us via that site and that they’d like to start hosting events.
 Oops!
 The site wasn’t strictly for Google employees!
 Soon after, we updated the wording and thankfully have been receiving more inquiries and donations via Benevity.
 If it wasn’t for Sally, we would have never heard of that site and wouldn’t have been able to connect with a lot of the groups who have joined in to make cards.
 Now the main way we get in touch with groups (e.g. our Secret Admirer) is via that website.
 To put it in perspective, we have a GoFundMe, a donate page on our site, Amazon Smile, some companies make direct deposits, we receive checks in the mail, and are certified via Facebook.
 In addition, Q3 2019 was our annual fundraiser.
 Even with all those ways people could contribute, we still received 2/3 of our donations in Q3 2019 via Benevity.
 We’re thankful that our Google contact told us about that platform.

 In addition, they’re a bit different from some of our other partners.
 For example, if you look at the blog post about our Secret Admirer you’ll see it’s all about how we’re not allowed to say their name at all.
 Therefore, not only are we not allowed to recognize/thank them on our website, but we can’t even tell you guys how helpful they’ve been.
 It’s different with Google.
-Although everyone agrees they’re one of the most valuable corporations in the world (CNBC Article – we believe it’s credible since it was at the top of the Google search results 😉), they proudly agree to be represented in our Participants page, //cardzforkidz.org/participants.
+Although everyone agrees they’re one of the most valuable corporations in the world (CNBC Article – we believe it’s credible since it was at the top of the Google search results 😉), they proudly agree to be represented in our Participants page, //cardzforkidz.org/card-making-groups.
 We’re working with our main contact at Google to use their logo on plaque when we donate a portable video game system in their name since they’ve donated so much to us.

 Before we conclude this blog post, we wanted to bring up one more example of how this partnership has been special and always gets more ideal for us.
 In Q3 2019, we heard from Michelle A. at Google that they were having an event at Soldier Field (home of the Chicago Bears football team), where they would have management from across the Americas come in for training.
 Part of the event is that they wanted people to do some type of community involvement and she asked if Cardz for Kidz! could be one of their nonprofits.
 Of course, we agreed and assumed it was thanks to Sally A. in Chicago who set this up.
 We never heard exactly how she learned about us, but both parties confirmed they didn’t connect.
 We guess it’s just a Google thing to look for emerging nonprofits that are looking to impact kids, families, and seniors across the globe.
 Overall, the event was a success and they made a total of 325 cards for us.
 A lot of the attendees were asking about how they could make cards in in their local offices.
 The timing of the event was extremely helpful since we were short on cards in Spanish and they had several attendees who were able to make cards in Spanish and Portuguese, so we were able to fulfill our partner location’s current requested amount.